-My name is Conor and this is my third year teaching Physical Education at SJB school as well as working in the extended care program.
+My name is Conor and I teach Physical Education as well as working in the extended care program.
 Previously, I volunteered at the Vacation Bible School camp (VBS) as the Games Counselor for seven years and enjoyed it immensely.
 I served as an Alter Server for over 10 years at my parish, Christ the King Church in Ludlow, and found it to be a rewarding experience.
 I attended college at HCC but temporarily halted classes when I enlisted in the Air National Guard and took a year off of teaching in order to complete my initial training.
 I currently work at Barnes AFB as a traditional guardsmen in addition to teaching at SJB.
 I love working with children in a setting where I can use my knowledge of Catholicism and my passion for exercise together to help children grow in the faith and knowledge of health and fitness.